-Among the three PAs, GNNR is in the central area of the Gaoligong mountains, includes the contiguous ridges west of the Nujiang River and east of the Irrawadi-Nmai Hka Rivers, and is part of the Indo-Burma biodiversity hotspot (Chaplin, 2005).
-It was established in 1983 as a provincial nature and converted to national nature reserve in 1986..
-The NNP-TR is a national park and is one of the largest PAs in India (area-wise), and is situated in Changlang district of Arunachal Pradesh.
-It is the only National Park in the state having dual status of a national park and tiger reserve covering a total geographical area of 1,985 km2 with 1,808 km2 core zone and 177 km2 of buffer zone (Lodhi & Samal, 2013).
-The HKNP is gazetted as national park in 1996, and is named after the Hkakaborazi snow-capped mountain- the highest peak in Southeast Asia (5,881 m).
+The GNNR includes the contiguous forest ridges west of the Nujiang River and east of the Irrawadi-Nmai Hka Rivers, and is part of the Indo-Burma biodiversity hotspot (Chaplin, 2005).
+It was established in 1983 as a provincial nature and converted to national nature reserve in 1986.
+The NNP-TR is a national park and is one of the largest PAs in India (area-wise).
+It is the only National Park in the state of Arunachal Pradesh having a dual status of a national park and a tiger reserve, and covers a geographical area of 1,985 km2 with 1,808 km2 core zone and 177 km2 of buffer zone (Lodhi & Samal, 2013).
+The HKNP is gazetted as national park in 1996, and is named after the snow-capped Hkakaborazi mountain- the highest peak in Southeast Asia (5,881 m).
 It is located in Naung Mung Township in Putao District of Kachin State, Myanmar.